-- In the Scenes Window, change the Scene File dropdown to WB\1.0\SCENES.164k\fs\LR.scene. - Double click on the scene names to load them.
-Roughly follow the instructions for Scenes 1 or 2 at 32k or explore the data loaded on your own.
+- In the Scenes Window, change the Scene File dropdown to WB_1.5_SCENES.164k_fs_LR.scene. - Double click on the scene names to load them.
+Roughly follow the instructions for Scenes 1 or 2 at 32k (beginning of tutorial) or explore the currently loaded data on your own.